KamPua Mee, Mee Pok, Kolok Mee, Hakka Mee, Kon Loh Mee, Mi Kolok, by any other names, in any other dialects are all basically dry flavoured noodles.

 - 1 kg Minced pork with a bit of fat

 - Place the oil and heat up.
-Fry the pork mince well until all separated.
+Fry the pork mince well until all separated, medium heat.
 Season with salt & pepper and a dash of dark soy sauce.
 Takes a little while and care but the taste is so good.

 - I marinated my char sui the night before and just into oven for 30 minutes then used my blow torch to 'beautify' them.
 I substitute the rice wine in my char sui recipe with red wine lees which I have some in my fridge to gives it the nice colour red. (will update my char sui recipe soon)